 “As long as the movement is done in a manner that expresses a neutrality tipped towards confirmation,” she said

-If people feel uncomfortable declaring tepid-to-warm feelings about Luxembourg, officials say applicants may submit a signed affidavit promising that they try not to say too many bad things about the country, or if they do, that they suffer from mild guilt.
+If people feel uncomfortable declaring tepid-to-warm feelings about Luxembourg, officials say applicants may submit a signed affidavit promising that they try not to say too many bad things about the country, or if they do, that they will suffer from mild guilt.